 The last step on getting your server ready is setting its id to the previously mentioned value

-Now the server is all set and you can finally move to the MapTiler Desktop section.
+Now the server is all set and you can finally move to the MapTiler Engine section.

 Using the custom map in MapTiler Engine

-Run the MapTiler Desktop application and after opening any supported file you’ll be taken to the preview page with your file’s footprint and underlying basemap.
+Run the MapTiler Engine application and after opening any supported file you’ll be taken to the preview page with your file’s footprint and underlying basemap.

 Clicking the change basemap button will show the dialog where you’ll be able to choose from the set of default basemaps as well as add the custom one by pasting its TileJSON URL in the input field.

-Now, this is when we return to the running server and get the url of our custom map.
-In this example, we’ll set the Bright basemap style, as it’s not included in the Desktop default basemaps set.
+Now, this is when we return to the running server and get the URL of our custom map.
+In this example, we’ll set the Outdoor basemap style, as it’s not included in the Engine default basemaps set.

-In the server’s interface, navigate to the maps section and select the Bright map.
-Here scroll to the Raster tiles section, get the url for 512x512 tiles
+In the server’s interface, navigate to the maps section and select Outdoor map.
+Here scroll to the Raster tiles section, get the URL for 512x512 tiles

-… and paste it in the input field of the basemap dialog in MapTiler Desktop.
+… and paste it in the input field of the basemap dialog in MapTiler Engine.
 After submitting the address, the custom map should be listed after the existing basemaps.

 And that’s it!
 This way you can easily set and use the downloaded dataset as a custom basemap even without an internet connection.